 End of Year Activities:

-What is required to be promoted to high school?
-Eighth grade students should not have more than one F grade in a core subject.
+What is required to participate in promotion activities?
+Eighthgrade students should not have more than one F grade in a core subject.
 Core subjects are: English, Math, Science, and History.
-If you are concerned about your child’s grades, please contact Counselor Ron Fong at: (firstname.lastname@example.org) for students whose last name begin with the letters A-L, or Counselor Estella Acosta at: (email@example.com) for students whose last name begin with the letters M-Z.
+If you are concerned about your child’s grades, please contact Counselor Ron Fong at: (firstname.lastname@example.org) for students whose last name begin with the letters A-K, or Counselor Estella Acosta at: (email@example.com) for students whose last name begin with the letters L-Z.

 Summer School:The Board of Education has determined that there will be no summer school for 8th grade students to make up F grades in the summer of 2017.